Yale-EEB354/finalproject/README.md

 ## Methods

-First, I searched for Lon protease in e coli on NCBI.
-I selected AAC36871.1 for my query ID and BLASTed (BLASTP) it using the protein database (PDB) for all prokaryotes.
+First, I searched for Lon protease in E coli on NCBI.
+I selected AAC36871.1 for my query ID and BLASTed it (BLASTP) using the protein database (PDB) for all prokaryotes.

-I selected nine of the most diverse species available and chose the sequences among those species that had the highest coverage from the query.
+I selected nine of the most diverse species available from the results and chose the sequences among those species that had the highest coverage from the query.
-I downloaded the aligned file in fasta format.
+I downloaded the aligned file in fasta format and updated the header to label Genus_species_SequenceID (lon.renamed.fasta).
+I then uploaded this file to the cluster, as well as two job scripts I had made usint MAFFT for alignment and IQtree and analyzation.